HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/install/cp_install_services_tasks.md

         </property>
         ```

-    7. Synchronize the nodes and then restart the servers or clusters that are running the Search and common applications \(including the Deployment Manager and nodes\).
+    9. Synchronize the nodes and then restart the servers or clusters that are running the Search and common applications \(including the Deployment Manager and nodes\).

 6. To validate your OpenSearch and Metrics integration after system is up and running again, open a browser window and authenticate with a user account that has appropriate rights for Metrics.
 Navigate to the **/metrics** URL.

-7. Download config\_blue\_metrics.py from the [HCL Connections deployment automation Git repository](https://github.com/HCL-TECH-SOFTWARE/connections-automation/tree/main/roles/hcl/component-pack-harbor/files/config_blue_metrics.py).
-This script sets the OpenSearch server base URL in Metrics.

-8. Run the following script on the Connections Component Pack system.
-This will set highway settings that are needed for Metrics using OpenSearch.

-    ``` {#codeblock_cmj_11p_fvb}
-    /usr/bin/python3 config_blue_metrics.py --skipSslCertCheck true --pinkhost <<hostname>> --namespace connections
-    ```

-    Where you must:

-    -   --skipSslCertCheck: Set to true.
-Use on systems that use self-signed SSL certificates.

-    -   --pinkhost: Set to the fully qualified domain name \(FQDN\) of the Kubernetes master.
-This would be the fronting Kubernetes master load balancer or virtual IP in a HA environment.

-    -   --namespace: Set to `connections`.

 **Configuring Metrics**